When you might claim for a brain injury

 Who is eligible to make a claim?

-Personal injury claims should be brought within three years of an injury occurring, but sometimes longer depending on the circumstances.
-If your injury occurred more than three years ago and you feel it negatively impacted on your life, it’s probably worth talking to one of our solicitors to see if you could still make a claim.
+Personal injury claims (including a brain injury claim) should be brought within three years of an injury occurring, but sometimes longer depending on the circumstances.
+If your brain injury occurred more than three years ago and you feel it negatively impacted on your life, it’s probably worth talking to one of our solicitors to see if you could still make a claim.

 If you were younger than 18 when you sustained the injury (16 in Scotland), you have until your 21st birthday to lodge a claim (19th birthday in Scotland) regardless of your age at the time of the injury.

 As the UK’s first national network of dedicated brain injury solicitors, we offer access to the very best legal advice from member firms that have met our strict criteria and ethical code of conduct.
 They, in turn, can call on the services of a range of professionals who help to rebuild lives following a brain injury to help you.
-Click here to see how we can help you.
+A key part of this is securing the compensation you deserve for your brain injury claim.
+Have a look at the additional support the Brain Injury Group members can provide to see how we can help you.

 All our solicitors offer impartial and confidential advice.
 We can refer you to someone local to you and your family, and by signposting services nearby, we can help you manage your situation close to home, work, and the rest of your family and friends.